ctm/mb2-doc/src/tables/top_line.md

 four-color deck (clubs are green, diamonds are blue, hearts are red and spades are black).

+If you hold the shift key down when you click on the paint bucket, you change the color of the back of the cards.

 ### Messages to Display

 Clicking on the "quotation box" icon allows you to adjust what messages show